-In addition to changes of shorts and socks (or whatever you wear) you will need a jacket, gloves, work boots and depending on the time of year, jeans, and shirts.
-I found that I wear my jeans at least a week.
+In addition to changes of shorts and socks (or whatever you wear) you will need a jacket, gloves, work boots, and depending on the time of year - jeans and shirts.
+I found that I wear my jeans for at least a week.
 I change socks and shorts every other day (not trying to be personal or gross here, just letting you know what works for me and what my trainer suggests).
 I just don't get 'em that dirty.
-I brought some white tee shirts and two colored pocket tee's.
-Forget the white, they show all of the dirt.
-First chance I had I bought three more colored pocket tee's.
+I brought some white tee shirts and two colored pocket tees.
+Forget white, they show all of the dirt.
+First chance I had, I bought three more colored pocket tees.
 Much better.
-I also dress in layers: tee shirt, flannel shirt, jacket with inner liner removed, and for cold, cold days I put the liner in the jacket.
+I also dress in layers: t-shirt, flannel shirt, jacket with inner liner removed, and for cold, cold days I put the liner in the jacket.
 This works well for me.
-I have a pair of light weight slip on shoes I wear daily.
-You're not on your feet so all you need are comfortable shoes for driving and light walking.
+I have a pair of lightweight slip-on shoes that I wear daily.
+You're not on your feet, so all you need are comfortable shoes for driving and light walking.
 Some people wear sandals or Crocs.
-Since I am writing this in March in Michigan not too many wear anything other than shoes right now.
+Since I am writing this in March in Michigan, not too many wear anything other than shoes right now.

-Make sure you bring 12 volt chargers and power supplies for your phone, ear bud, laptop, and any other rechargeable device you may have.
-My trainer's truck does not have an inverter so I use only 12 volt power supplies.
-If you don't have Internet access your are in a tough spot.
-Truck stops do have wireless Internet, but you pay for it; daily, monthly, or yearly.
-Each truck stop company (Petro, Loves, TA, etc) have their own program.
+Make sure you bring 12-volt chargers and power supplies for your phone, ear buds, laptop, and any other rechargeable device you may have.
+My trainer's truck does not have an inverter, so I use only 12-volt power supplies.
+If you don't have Internet access, you are in a tough spot.
+Truck stops do have wireless Internet, but you pay for it daily, monthly, or yearly.
+Each truck stop company (Petro, Love's, TA, etc.) have their own program.
 I choose Verizon wireless broadband.
 I am not plugging Verizon, it's just that my cell phone uses them and I used their wireless broadband in my other job.
 Its $60 a month with a year contract.
-The coverage is excellent and as an added plus it's encrypted.
-This means that if you do on-line banking it is harder for someone to get into your laptop and steal your personal information.
-If you have an iPod and have room for it there is nothing like good music to relax you at night while going to sleep.
+The coverage is excellent, and as an added bonus, it's encrypted.
+This means that if you do online banking, it is harder for someone to get into your laptop and steal your personal information.
+If you have an iPod and have room for it, there is nothing like good music to relax you at night while going to sleep.

 Take care, good trucking, and God bless.